DundeeA/LoopStudio/README.md

-# Frontend Mentor - ecommerce product page
+# Frontend Mentor - Loopstudios landing page

 This is my solution to the [Loopstudios landing page challenge](https://www.frontendmentor.io/) on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.